-- a) The Principal will have a pay range of 6 consecutive points (which have regard for national scales). - b) The Vice-Principals will have a pay range of 9 consecutive points. - c) The Assistant Vice-Principals and Senior Assistant Vice-Principals will have a pay range of 5 consecutive points that sit below the Vice Principal's pay range. - d) The School Business Leader will have a professional services pay range, broadly equivalent to that of Assistant Vice-Principal. - e) The Principal may make a recommendation to the Governing Body to appoint a person to a post on a salary that is outside of the normal salary range for the post. - f) The Governing Body will consider the request and confirm their decision to the Principal accordingly.
+- a) The Principal will have a pay range of 5 consecutive points (which have regard for national scales). - b) The Vice-Principals will have a pay range of 9 consecutive points. - c) The Assistant Vice-Principals and Senior Assistant Vice-Principals will have a pay range of 5 consecutive points that sit below the Vice Principal's pay range. - d) The School Business Leader will have a professional services pay range, broadly equivalent to that of Assistant Vice-Principal. - e) The Principal may make a recommendation to the Governing Body to appoint a person to a post on a salary that is outside of the normal salary range for the post. - f) The Governing Body will consider the request and confirm their decision to the Principal accordingly. - g) Associate Senior Leader roles offer remuneration at a fixed-term pay uplift of £1500 per annum, in addition to the post-holders substantive salary and contractual responsibilities.

 The Governing Body delegates three Trustees, none of whom are employees of the School, to carry out the Performance Development review for the Principal as set out in the School's Performance Development and Appraisal Policy.
-The agreed performance objectives and indicators/measures may be referred for moderation to the Chair of Trustees.
+The agreed performance objectives and indicators or measures may be referred for moderation to the Chair of Trustees.
 The Trustees engage the services of an advisor/appraiser to assist in the Principal's review - ordinarily an experienced, independent ex-Head Teacher or Principal.

-At the time of the annual assessment of teachers' salaries, the Principal may determine that any member of staff paid on the Leadership Range be paid up to two additional points subject to the maximum of the individual range.
+At the time of the annual assessment of teachers' salaries, the Principal may recommend to Trustees that any member of staff paid on the Leadership Range be paid up to two additional points subject to the maximum of the individual range.

 The Governing Body expects that the objectives which were set for such staff under the Performance Development and Appraisal Policy will have become progressively more challenging as they have gained experience in their current role and where there has been sustained high quality of performance having regard to the results of the recent Performance Review.
-The Principal will notify the Staffing and Personnel Committee of his decision.
+The Principal will notify the Staffing and Personnel Committee of his view.
 Where it considers it has substantial difficulties in retaining the services of a current member of the Leadership Team the Principal, in consultation with the Governing Body, may decide to change the salary range in order to retain their services.